-CML has world-leading expertise in the design and application of SMA to make actuators for electronic devices.
-CML’s actuators are the size of a human hair and can be controlled to the accuracy of the wavelength of light.
+CML has world-leading expertise in the mechanical, optical, electrical, silicon and software design for system level solutions making use of our patented Shape Memory Alloy (SMA) platform technology.
+Solutions such as actuators based on SMA wire (which is as thin as a human hair) can be controlled to the accuracy of the wavelength of light.
 These actuators are particularly suited to applications that require high levels of precision and force, in a compact and lightweight design.

 To create a truly multidisciplinary team, CML has combined world-class engineers from a broad variety of backgrounds.
 Key areas of expertise include mechanical, electronic, software, and control engineering, materials science, design of experiments, system modelling and simulation.
-The aggregation of these skills allows CML to successfully work with the global giants of the consumer electronics industry and their preferred supply chains.
+The aggregation of these skills allows CML to successfully work with the global giants of industry and their preferred supply chains.
 Design and development activities encompass mechanical actuators, electronics, custom ASICs, algorithms, firmware, manufacturing processes and test equipment.

-Read article • 18 Dec 2019
+Read article • 21 Apr 2021

-Read article • 13 Dec 2019
+Read article • 5 Apr 2021

-Read article • 19 Nov 2019
+Read article • 5 Mar 2021

-Cambridge Mechatronics Ltd. Copyright 2020
+Cambridge Mechatronics Ltd. Copyright 2021